 Children of age 2 and slightly older are more open to learning, in fact this is probably the best time to try the 3 day potty training method, since this is when it will be most effective.

-Potty training boys between 2 and 3 years becomes a lot easier and less stressful if before this period you prepare your son by taking him to the bathroom and telling him stories of how big boys use the potty to pee and poop, just like mommy and daddy use the toilet.
+Toilet training boys between 2 and 3 years becomes a lot easier and less stressful if before this period you prepare your son by taking him to the bathroom and telling him stories of how big boys use the potty to pee and poop, just like mommy and daddy use the toilet.

 At this point in their life, boys and girls as well will imitate their parents, so it would be a good idea to leave the bathroom open when you’re using the toilet.
 Eventually the child will come in and imitate you by pulling down his diaper and maybe even sit on the potty all by his own.